DVDishka/Backuper/README.md

 * `backuper.stop` - permission to use `/backup` command with the STOP argument
 * `backuper.restart` - permission to use `/backup` command with the RESTART argument
 * `backuper.list` - permission to use `/backup list` command
+* `backuper.toZip` = permission to convert backups to a ZIP archive
+* `backuper.unZip` = permission to convert backups from a ZIP archive to a folder
+* `backuper.delete` = permission to delete backups

 ---